Economic history of Chile: Crisis and restructuring (1914–1938)

 sprang up in Santiago while homeless people begun to dwell in caves in the hills around the city.

 The state responded to the crisis by gradually raising tariffs, increasing internal demand and increasing control over the "flux and use" of foreign currency.
 Quotas and licences were established for imports and the gold convertibility was once again abolished in 1931.

 These policies contributed to an industrial recovery and for the industry to already by 1934 surpass the levels of activity of 1929.
 In the 1930s the massive industrial growth was spearheaded by the textile industry, but non-metallic mining, chemical industries and machine and transport factories did also expand.
 Overall industry recovered and expanded faster than the traditional exports in the post depression period.

 The Great Depression brought initially a period of deflation of Chilean currency followed by inflation in 1931 and 1932.
 The inflation was brought under control momentarily after 1932 but resurfaced again in 1936.

 The 1900–1930 period was the one of largest growth of agriculture in the 20th century until the 1980s.
-Despite of this conditions in for rural workers remained harsh with Tancredo Pinochet denouncing the poor conditions of workers in the hacienda of president Juan Luis Sanfuentes during his presidency (1915–1920).
+Despite this, conditions in for rural workers remained harsh with Tancredo Pinochet denouncing the poor conditions of workers in the hacienda of president Juan Luis Sanfuentes during his presidency (1915–1920).
 Within a dual sector economic model the Chilean hacienda has been characterized as a prime example of a primitive and rural component.
 McBride, a British who visited Chile in the 1930s, is reported to have been "astounded" to see haciendas with "agricultural methods that reminds of ancient Egypt, Greece or Palestine."

 The Faculty of Economical Science of the University of Chile was established in 1937 coinciding with the spread of Keynesian economics.